 This analysis led me to research a similar endgame, in which one side has an extra piece but the other has a pawn for it and a solid pawn structure.
 See the next example:

-This a technical win for white.
+This is a technical win for white.
 However, it is not simple at all.
-White has to force black into a passive position by attacking f7 and then bring his king closer.
+White has to force black into a passive position by attacking f7 and then bringing his king closer.
 As long as white keeps a pawn on the board, he retains all his winning chances.
 See the details in the game below:

 We have decided to take this endgame here when black still has his knight, in order to see what made Kasparov give it away.
 Black is down a pawn and is virtually lost.
 Moving the knight means that white eventually will play a4-a5 and with the bishop on g2 that A pawn is impossible to stop.
 Therefore Kasparov played 1…Rxa2! which leads to material loss after 2.Bd5 Rxf2+ 3.Kg1 but white was not able to convert his advantage.
 Still, the endgame is winning with precise play.